 “Collection system” refers to the system of underground pipes and maintenance structures that are used to convey wastewater to a wastewater treatment facility.
 The use of collection systems has brought dramatic improvements to public health in major cities.
 Most sewers carry wastes from households and commercial establishments and are referred to as sanitary sewers

 Sanitary Sewer Maintenance

-Sewer backup often occurs when storm water enters the sanitary sewer and causes an overload of water in the system.
-The overloaded system begins to back flow into household lines, causing sewer water to enter basements.
-Call the City at the time you’re having a problem so we can check the sanitary sewer system.
+Sewer backup often occurs when stormwater enters the sanitary sewer and causes an overload of water in the system.
+The overloaded system begins to backflow into household lines, causing sewer water to enter basements.
+If you’re experiencing backup issues during wet weather, call 920-322-3540 so we can check the sanitary sewer system.
 We need to know when and where these backups occur so we can analyze the area to determine if we can reasonably reduce future occurrences.
-During periods of prolonged heavy rainfalls, it is common to experience slower moving drains until the system catches up.
+During periods of prolonged heavy rainfalls, it is common to experience slower-moving drains until the system catches up.